 With a decision as big as borrowing hundreds of thousands of dollars for a home, it's crucial you do your homework.
 Researching mortgage interest rates will give you a ballpark of what you can expect to see when it comes time to get approved for a loan.

-Getting the best interest rate is sometimes in the hands of the lender.
+Getting a competitive interest rate is sometimes in the hands of the lender.
 When researching rates, we recommend shopping around to compare mortgage interest rates today.
 You might be surprised to find that digital lenders and credit unions typically have lower interest rates than banks.
 One of the many advantages of digital home lending is the below-market rates, saving borrowers even more at the virtual closing table.

 What Does a Low-Interest Rate Mean For Your Home Loan Process?